 Switching to value-based contracts can be a complex process for payers and providers alike.
 From managed health plans to clinical quality measure capture, these companies are helping healthcare stakeholders implement and manage value-based care.

 The transition from the fee-for-service (FFS) to the value-based care (VBC) model is critical to the ongoing transformation of the US healthcare system.

-In the VBC model, healthcare providers are paid for the healthcare outcomes and well-being of their patients, rather than just for services provided.
+In the VBC model, healthcare providers are paid for the health outcomes of their patients, rather than just for the volume of services provided.

 Please click to enlarge.